Learn how to calculate the calories needed for your diet

 Yes, you should pay attention to your nutrient intake every day.

-As for the rest, you basically have two options:
+For the rest, you basically have two options:

-Basically, if you want to increase muscle mass, you will hardly lose that abdominal fat, but if you focus on losing that fat, you will hardly increase muscle mass.
+Basically, if you want to increase muscle mass, you will hardly lose abdominal fat, but if you focus on losing that fat, you will hardly increase muscle mass.

-Ideally, decide what is most important to you.
+The ideal is to decide what is most important to you.

 Leave a Comment